PDF Version

 Right-Size Replacement Transmission Facilities

 Right-sizing refers to replacing an existing transmission facility with a new replacement transmission facility that increases transmission capacity to meet expected needs.
-Instead of simply replacing aging facilities, Order No. 1920 requires transmission providers to assess if existing transmission facilities above a specified voltage threshold can be “right-sized.”
+Instead of simply replacing aging facilities, the orders require transmission providers to assess if existing transmission facilities above a specified voltage threshold can be “right-sized.”[15]
 Right-sized replacements may better address long-term transmission needs, replacing aging, existing transmission facilities with new facilities while simultaneously increasing overall transmission system capacity.
 Transmission providers must submit estimates of these facilities for planning, proposing a threshold not exceeding 200 kilovolts.

 Transmission providers must evaluate right-sized replacements alongside other solutions and propose a point in time for submitting estimates of anticipated in-kind replacements of their existing transmission facilities early in each planning cycle.
 If identified, right-sized replacements are evaluated for efficiency and cost-effectiveness.

 In terms of cost allocation, transmission providers may propose their own cost allocation method for selected right-sized replacement transmission facilities.
-Order No. 1920 includes requirements for transparency regarding the selection of right-sized replacement transmission facilities, and mandates that once a transmission provider identifies a facility for right-sizing, this information must be made public.
+The orders include requirements for transparency regarding selected right-sized replacement transmission facilities, and mandates that once a transmission provider selects a facility for right-sizing, the underlying replacement facility must be made public.

 5. Interregional Transmission Coordination

-Order No. 1920 requires transmission providers in neighboring transmission planning regions to modify their existing interregional transmission coordination procedures to align with long-term regional transmission planning reforms.
-Order No. 1920 established the following requirements to adapt existing procedures with this requirement.
+Encouraging transmission lines that connect two or more regions can also meet the goals of the Commission for a more efficient and cost-effective grid.
+Thus, Order Nos.
+1920 and 1920-A require transmission providers in neighboring regions to modify their existing interregional transmission coordination procedures to align with the long-term planning reforms.
+The orders establish the following requirements to adapt existing procedures with this requirement.

 1. Require transmission providers to share information regarding long-term transmission needs and identify and jointly evaluate interregional transmission facilities to address those needs